Nahum Stelmach: Biography

 Stelmach was born in Petah Tikva, British Mandate of Palestine (now Israel), to a Jewish family.
 He was chosen third by Yediot Aharonots greatest Israeli footballers.
 He made a name for himself as the leader of Hapoel Petah Tikva.

 At the height of his career in Hapoel Petah Tikva, Stelmach received offers to sign for Arsenal and Fenerbahçe but declined due to his loyalty to the team.
 He led his team to five national championships, four of them consecutive.

 His most recognizable attribute was the quality of his headers, with which he scored most of his international goals.
 As a result, he was commonly nicknamed "the golden head" in Israel.

-He scored what was arguably his most famous goal for the Israeli national football team in an Olympic qualifier against The USSR, with Lev Yashin as goalkeeper at the Ramat Gan Stadium on 1956.
+He scored what was arguably his most famous goal for the Israel national team in an Olympic qualifier against The USSR, with Lev Yashin as goalkeeper at the Ramat Gan Stadium on 1956.
 Despite the fact that Israel lost the game 2:1 (his goal was a temporary equalizer), and that the game was not televised, that goal is widely considered a defining moment in the history of Israel's national team's early years.